NHS-digital-website/DD4C-Redirect/README.md

 You should now be able to do `awsume dd4c` which will prompt you for your MFA code.

+# Making Changes
+Once you are happy with any JS or Terraform changes, run `terraform apply`.
+You will be prompted for a value for a variable name 'integrity', give it something uncommon.
+A hashed version of the value gets passed between CloudFront and the Lambda to check the integrity of the request.

 # Good to know
 The Terraform state is held in an AWS S3 bucket named `dd4c-terraform-state`.